spring-projects/spring-integration-aws/README.md

                    key="myDirectory"/>
 ````

-See more information in the `S3MessageHandler` JavaDocs and `<int-aws:s3-outbound-channel-adapter>` &
+See more information in the `S3MessageHandler` JavaDocs and `<int-aws:s3-outbound-channel-adapter>` & `<int-aws:s3-outbound-gateway>` descriptions.
-`<int-aws:s3-outbound-gateway>` descriptions.

 ### Outbound Gateway

-The S3 Outbound Gateway is represented by the same `S3MessageHandler` with the `produceReply = true` constructor
- argument for Java Configuration and `<int-aws:s3-outbound-gateway>` for xml definitions.
+The S3 Outbound Gateway is represented by the same `S3MessageHandler` with the `produceReply = true` constructor argument for Java Configuration and `<int-aws:s3-outbound-gateway>` for xml definitions.

-The "request-reply" nature of this gateway is async and the `Transfer` result from the `TransferManager`
-operation is sent to the `outputChannel`, assuming the transfer progress observation in the downstream flow.
+The "request-reply" nature of this gateway is async and the `Transfer` result from the `TransferManager` operation is sent to the `outputChannel`, assuming the transfer progress observation in the downstream flow.

 The `S3ProgressListener` can be supplied to track the transfer progress.
 Also the listener can be populated into the returned `Transfer` afterwards in the downstream flow.

-See more information in the `S3MessageHandler` JavaDocs and `<int-aws:s3-outbound-channel-adapter>` &
+See more information in the `S3MessageHandler` JavaDocs and `<int-aws:s3-outbound-channel-adapter>` & `<int-aws:s3-outbound-gateway>` descriptions.
-`<int-aws:s3-outbound-gateway>` descriptions.

 ## Simple Email Service (SES)

-There is no adapter for SES, since [Spring Cloud AWS][] provides implementations for
-`org.springframework.mail.MailSender` - `SimpleEmailServiceMailSender` and `SimpleEmailServiceJavaMailSender`, which
-can be injected to the `<int-mail:outbound-channel-adapter>`.
+There is no adapter for SES, since [Spring Cloud AWS][] provides implementations for `org.springframework.mail.MailSender` - `SimpleEmailServiceMailSender` and `SimpleEmailServiceJavaMailSender`, which can be injected to the `<int-mail:outbound-channel-adapter>`.

 ## Amazon Simple Queue Service (SQS)

-The `SQS` adapters are fully based on the [Spring Cloud AWS][] foundation, so for more information about the
-background components and core configuration, please, refer to the documentation of that project.
+The `SQS` adapters are fully based on the [Spring Cloud AWS][] foundation, so for more information about the background components and core configuration, please, refer to the documentation of that project.

 ### Outbound Channel Adapter

-The SQS Outbound Channel Adapter is presented by the `SqsMessageHandler` implementation (`<int-aws:sqs-outbound-channel-adapter>`) and allows to send message to the SQS `queue` with provided `AmazonSQS` client.
+The SQS Outbound Channel Adapter is presented by the `SqsMessageHandler` implementation (`<int-aws:sqs-outbound-channel-adapter>`) and allows sending messages to the SQS `queue` with provided `AmazonSQS` client.
 An SQS queue can be configured explicitly on the adapter (using `org.springframework.integration.expression.ValueExpression`) or as a SpEL `Expression`, which is evaluated against request message as a root object of evaluation context.
-In addition the `queue` can be extracted from the message headers under `AwsHeaders.QUEUE`.
+In addition, the `queue` can be extracted from the message headers under `AwsHeaders.QUEUE`.

 The Java Configuration is pretty simple: